 After finishing his college career, Sanneh played in various leagues around the United States before joining DC United in 1996.
 At DC United, he played for many positions.
 He won two MLS Cups with them.
 In 1999, he moved to Germany and played for Hertha Berlin.
 He also played for Nurnberg and then, returned to MLS again in 2004.
 He was capped 43 times.
 He was a key player at the World Cup Finals in 2002.

 RW: Cobi Jones

 After playing college soccer with UCLA, Cobi Jones played with Coventry City and Brazilian side Vasco da Gama before joining the MLS in 1996, where he won two MLS Cups with LA Galaxy.
 He was capped 164 times.
 He is the all-time cap recorder for the USA.
 He played in three World Cup Finals(1994, 1998 and 2002).
 He also won the 2002 Gold Cup with the national team.
 He is a member of the National Soccer Hall of Fame.LW: DaMarcus Beasley

 After starring at the 1999 FIFA U-17 World Championship, Beasley emerged as a star with the Chicago Fire before making a move to Dutch club PSV Eindhoven in 2004.
 He became the first American to play in the semifinal of Champions' League.
 He spent a decade abroad, playing for clubs in Scotland, Germany, England, and Mexico before returning stateside in 2014.
 At the time of writing, he plays for Houston Dynamos.
 He was capped over 120 times since 2001.
 He is the only American to have played in 4 World Cup Finals.

-Gaetjens won his home national championship in 1942 and 1944 with top-level Etoile Haïtienne.
+Gaetjens played in Haiti with top-level Etoile Haïtienne.
 He then moved to the American Soccer League (ASL) and led all players with 18 goals in 15 games for New York’s Brookhattan during the 1949–50 season.
-He was posthumously inducted into the United States National Soccer Hall of Fame in 1976.
 Drafted into the USA team for the 1950 WC Finals, he scored the only and the winning goal against England in a match, known as the biggest upset in WC history.
+He was inducted into the National Soccer Hall of Fame in 1976.